ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 }, null, null, 14 );
 ```

-Adding special `data-cke-spreadsheet-widget` attribute, allows Spreadsheet plugin to identify regular table and transform it into spreadsheet widget.
+Adding the special `data-cke-spreadsheet-widget` attribute allows the Spreadsheet plugin to identify a regular table and transform it into the spreadsheet widget.

 <info-box hint="">
-	Keep in mind that this code will be executed every time data is set in the editor, so it will convert any plain HTML table.
-It makes sense to use when entirely replacing Table plugin with Spreadsheet plugin.
+	Keep in mind that this code will be executed every time the data is set in the editor, so it will convert any plain HTML table.
+It makes sense to use it when entirely replacing the Table plugin with the Spreadsheet plugin.
 	Also, since spreadsheets support only plain text cell values, every more complex structure (like lists) will be converted to plain text.
 </info-box>

-## Frontend layer integration
+## Frontend Layer Integration

-The standard CKEditor 4 output produces regular HTML table from any spreadsheet widget.
-This gives huge flexibility thanks to using standardized structure and allows integrating with variety of tools, workflows, etc, out of the box.
+The standard CKEditor 4 output produces a regular HTML table from any spreadsheet widget.
+This gives huge flexibility thanks to using a standardized structure and allows integrating with a variety of tools or workflows out-of-the-box.
 However, there are cases where one would like to present the content created in CKEditor 4 with rich spreadsheets functionality on the frontend layer.

-This is where Spreadsheets frontend adapter comes into play.
-With minimal configuration, one may simply recreate the spreadsheet with all it's styling on the frontend layer.
+This is where the Spreadsheets frontend adapter comes into play.
+With a minimal configuration, one can simply recreate the spreadsheet with all its styling on the frontend layer.

-This requires including adapter scripts and stylesheet which is present in plugin package (`adapters/frontend.js`):
+This requires including the adapter scripts and the stylesheet which is present in the Spreadsheet plugin package (`adapters/frontend.js`):

 ```html
 <link rel="stylesheet" href="pluginPath/libs/handsontable/dist/handsontable.full.min.css">